aisingapore/TagUI/docs/reference.rst

 Reading columns and rows can be done using standard Excel formula for range, for example A:A (column A), B:D (columns B to D), 2:2 (row 2), 3:5 (rows 3 to 5).
 There is no standard Excel formula for selecting the entire range of a sheet, so you will have to provide the actual range required.

+Note - There is a limitation on reading multiple rows and columns, for eg B:D and 3:5 (data array returned will be a 1 x N array instead of M x N array).
+A search for a reliable way to represent multiple rows and columns selection is underway, and will be implemented as soon as a good solution is found that works for both Windows and Mac Excel apps.
+In the meantime, you can do such selection by providing the actual range to be selected, for eg B1:D30 and A3:G5 ranges.

 *Examples*

 .. code-block:: none